ForTheCrown/FTC/README.md

 // refresh the GUI with potentially new data, 'false' by default void setReloadInventory(boolean)
 ````
+I'll also note that despite some of my attempts, this system is limited by the factor that none of the options can be moved around, nor can items be taken from or placed into the inventory.
+There is some slight functionality to counter this and provide an option for a more dynamic and open inventory, but this implementation is very limited and untested.
 ### [economy](FTC-Core/src/main/java/net/forthecrown/economy)
-Oh boy, this is going to be the most painful part...
-``Economy`` and ``FtcEconomy`` are the same class, the second is just the implementation of the first.
+``Economy`` and ``FtcEconomy`` are the same thing, the second is just the implementation of the first.
 They are what allow us to modify and get the balances of users on the server.
 They use a backing ``BalanceMap`` to store the balances.

 We currently make use of the ``SortedBalanceMap`` implementation to store the balance, this map is constantly kept sorted by the balance's value.
 While balance lookup and modification performance suffers slightly as a result, this means that ``/baltop`` loads in an instant.

 Say you wanted to get the **price of an item**, for that you would use the `ItemPriceMap` which you can easily access with `Crown.getPriceMap()`.

+This package also contains several interfaces ment to be implemented in the future for functionality, these interfaces are:
+- `PriceModifier`: A functional interface meant to modify something's price with a `PriceModificationContext`.
+Currently there's no use of this interface
+- `Taxable`: This small interface was made mostly for the `MarketShop` and `TradeGuild` system, where the guild imposes taxes on a market, however, as the `TradeGuild` system is on pause (cancelled), this interface is currently unused.
+- `BalanceHolder`: this is actually implemented by the `CrownUser` interface.
+This was meant to be used in the `ShopCustomer` interface for the most part, so that we could interface with the customer's balance... obviously, me.

+There's one more class, a basically abandoned re-write of the SellShop system, `ServerSellShop`, for a system that was devised for 1.18.
+This was to feature an inventory you'd place things into and it would sell everything it could for you, It was never finished due to the limitations of the `InventoryBuilder` system and because more important concerns took over.
 ### [economy.shops](FTC-Core/src/main/java/net/forthecrown/economy/shops)
 This is the package that contains everything related to `SignShop`s.
 So... let's talk about the organized mess that are SignShops :(